Miya (musician)

 Masaaki Yaguchi (矢口雅哲), better known as Miya (ミヤ), is a Japanese musician, songwriter, and record producer.
 He is best known as guitarist and leader of the visual kei rock band Mucc since 1997.
 He is also a guitarist of the supergroup Petit Brabancon.
 In addition to his work as a musician, Miya also works as a DJ and as a record producer and audio engineer for other artists.
+His private recording studio is named Sixinc Studio2.
 He also makes and sells homemade audio equipment with engineer Koji Watanabe under the brand name Yaguchi Watanabe Densen (矢口渡邉電線).